woojin0415/USINGsensor/README.md

 Usingsensor_decoupling_detection.zip: Decoupling Test Application

+The monitor and detector mode are implemented in the application

 If you want to use it, you need a server that has the activity recognition and decoupling detection algorithm.

 =================================================================